HRD-Ryo/GTRspmix/README.md

 ## 1. Overview
 This script iteratively optimizes GTRspmix model parameters by repeating specific steps (EM approximation).
-Use `--opt-gtr` and/or `--opt-profile` to enable the corresponding optimization phases.
+Use `--opt-gtr` and/or `--opt-profile-FO`/`--opt-profile-F` to enable the corresponding optimization phases.

 Each iteration consists of two main phases.
 Each phase is is only executed if its corresponding flag is enabled.